gvwilson/buildtogether.tech/src/communicate/index.md

 novices, competent practitioners, and experts.
 Each of these three groups needs a different kind of documentation:

--   A [%i "novice!documentation needs" "documentation!for
+-   A novice[%i "novice!documentation needs" "documentation!for
-    novices" %]novice[%/i%] needs a tutorial that introduces her to key ideas one by one and shows how they fit together.
+    novices" %] needs a tutorial that introduces her to key ideas one by one and shows how they fit together.

--   A [%i "competent practitioner!documentation needs" "documentation!for
+-   A competent practitioner[%i "competent practitioner!documentation needs" "documentation!for
-    competent practitioners" %]competent practitioner[%/i%] needs reference guides, cookbooks, and Q&A sites; these give her solutions close enough to what she needs that she can tweak them the rest of the way.
+    competent practitioners" %] needs reference guides,
+    cookbooks, and Q&A sites; these give her solutions close enough to what she needs that she can tweak them the rest of the way.

--   [%i "expert!documentation needs" "documentation!for experts" %]Experts[%/i%]
+-   Experts[%i "expert!documentation needs" "documentation!for experts" %]
     need this material as well—nobody's memory is perfect—but they may also paradoxically want tutorials.
 The difference between them and novices is that experts want tutorials on how things work and why they were designed